Erasmus Budapest | Student accommodation, prices & tips

 Student accommodation for Erasmus in Budapest

-For the first few days, we recommend Maverick Hostel and City Lodge, right in the heart of the city.
-As you’re looking for the best place to rent, our staff will be happy to give you insider tips about locations and prices.
+For the first few days, we recommend Maverick Student Lodge, right in the heart of the city.
+We have created a very flexible place that offers you the chance to stay just a few days or even an entire semester or academic year while enjoying the benefit of the same set of in-house services and professional maintenance.
+Or if you prefer, our staff will be happy to give you insider tips about locations and prices.
 The student accommodation Budapest and Maverick have is great, we look forward to welcoming your friends too also as they visit!

 Getting around Budapest: Transportation

 The pass may be cheap compared to other cities, but this doesn’t mean the service sucks.
 With a student discount, a monthly pass is 11 euros, and that’s valid for any public transit in the city!
 Budapest has a pretty impressive system of buses-subways-trams-trains and even loveable red trolleybuses that are all covered in the monthly pass and can get you anywhere in the city.
 Pro-tip for transit lovers: the public transport company organizes special trips through the city on vintage buses and trams every now and again.
 You can find out more about their website: bkk.hu.

 Getting a student job